Debojyoti-Chanda/Debojyoti-Chanda/README.md

 ### Hi there 👋
 # Hi, I'm Debojyoti Chanda!
-I'm a software engineer with a passion for building web applications.
-I specialize in front-end development, with expertise in JavaScript, React, and Redux.
+I'm a software Developer with a passion for building web applications.
+I specialize in front-end development, proficient in JavaScript, React, Redux.
+Currently learning backend with NodeJS, Express and MongoDB

 ## Skills
 Here are some of my skills: